Kurds: Iran

 As a response to growing Pan-Turkism and Pan-Arabism in region which were seen as potential threats to the territorial integrity of Iran, Pan-Iranist ideology has been developed in the early 1920s.
 Some of such groups and journals openly advocated Iranian support to the Kurdish rebellion against Turkey.
-Secular Pahlavi dynasty has endorsed Iranian ethnic nationalism which saw the Kurds as integral part of the Iranian nation.
-Mohammad Reza Pahlavi has personally praised the Kurds as "pure Iranians" or "one of the most noble Iranian peoples".
+The secular Pahlavi dynasty endorsed Iranian ethnic nationalism which saw the Kurds as an integral part of the Iranian nation.
+Mohammad Reza Pahlavi personally praised the Kurds as "pure Iranians" or "one of the most noble Iranian peoples".
 Another significant ideology during this period was Marxism which arose among Kurds under influence of USSR.
 It culminated in the Iran crisis of 1946 which included a separatist attempt of KDP-I and communist groups to establish the Soviet puppet government called Republic of Mahabad.
 It arose along with Azerbaijan People's Government, another Soviet puppet state.
 The state itself encompassed a very small territory, including Mahabad and the adjacent cities, unable to incorporate the southern Iranian Kurdistan which fell inside the Anglo-American zone, and unable to attract the tribes outside Mahabad itself to the nationalist cause.
 As a result, when the Soviets withdrew from Iran in December 1946, government forces were able to enter Mahabad unopposed.